Field-Robotics-Lab/glider_hybrid_whoi/README.md

 * First check to make sure you meet the [System Requirements](https://github.com/Field-Robotics-Lab/dave/wiki/System-Requirements).
 * Then choose from one of the following two installation options:
     1. **Directly on Host**
-         1. [Install environment and dependent repositories](https://github.com/Field-Robotics-Lab/dave/wiki/Install-Directly-on-Host) : Instructions to install ROS Melodic, Gazebo 9, UUV Simulator and DAVE directly on your host machine.
+         1. [Install environment and dependent repositories](https://github.com/Field-Robotics-Lab/dave/wiki/Install-Directly-on-Host) : Instructions to install ROS Noetic, Gazebo 11, UUV Simulator and DAVE directly on your host machine.
-         2. Clone this repository in `~/uuv/src` folder and compile with `catkin_make` at `~/uuv` directory.
+         2. Clone this repository in `~/uuv/src` folder and compile with `catkin_make` at `~/uuv_ws` directory.
     2. **Using Docker**
          1. Make sure you have Docker v19.03 or higher ([installation instructions](https://docs.docker.com/engine/install/ubuntu/)) and nvidia-container-toolkit ([installation instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit))
          2. Run the `build.bash` script located in the `docker` folder of this repository